FedeDP/ncursesFM/README.md

 * File operations are performed in a different thread.
 You'll get a notification when the job is done.
 * If you try to quit while a thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
 (Printing thread and search thread are safer, no data corruption is possible; so it won't ask anything)
 * You can queue as many file operations as you wish, they'll be taken into care one by one.
 * Powermanagement inhibition while processing a job(eg: while pasting a file) to avoid data loss.
-It relies upon logind (sd-bud API), so it requires a systemd booted system.
+It relies upon systemd/logind (sd-bud API), so it requires a systemd booted system.
 It is switched off by default.
 You can enable this feature from the config file or with "--inhibit=1" cmdline switch.
 * It can mount your external usb drives/sticks through sd-bus and udisks2.
-Press 'm' to get a list of mountable drives, then type your chosen drive to mount it.
+Press 'm' to get a list of mountable drives (if any), then type your chosen drive to mount it.

 **IT DOES NOT SUPPORT TERMINAL RESIZE**.
 It is meant to be used maximized, or from a tty.